Nutrition Therapy With An Eating Disorder Dietitian

 A 2007 study asked 9,282 English-speaking Americans about a variety of mental health conditions, including eating disorders.
 The results, published in Biological Psychiatry, found that 3.5% of women and 2.0% of men had binge eating disorder during their life.
 This makes binge eating disorders more common than breast cancer.

 Don’t go through this all alone.
-Get started on your recovery today by working with an eating disorder recovery coach!
+Get started on your recovery today by working with an eating disorder coach!

 Binge Eating Coach